witek/bindscript/README.md

 # bindscript

 bindscript is antoher tool for interactive coding ClojureScript.
-It displaysvalues from a bingins forms in the browser.
+It displays values from its bingins forms in the browser.

 ## Quick Usage